fr3akout/wurstgulasch/doc/wurstgulasch_api.md

 contain the HTTP header ``access_token``, which can be obtained by the endpoint ``/api/0/user/login``.

-Authenticated API cals can also return an Error object with the `code` `INVALID_ACCESS_TOKEN`
+Authenticated API calls can also return an Error object with the `code` `INVALID_ACCESS_TOKEN`

 0.2 Errors